makersacademy/rps-challenge-apprenticeships/README_solution.md

 # RPS Challenge

 By running this program you should be able to play Rock Paper Scissors in your browser, against a computer.
-The functionality all works, but the test to see whether the game ends properly isn't best practice.
-Test coverage is therefore below 95%.<br />
+The functionality all works, but the feature test to see whether the game ends properly isn't best practice.<br />

 I know the styling should ideally be in a separate stylesheet, but it was just something I was playing around with towards the end of the day. <br />